 Strengths & Weaknesses

 - Strong Practical Skills – People with the ESFJ personality type (Consuls) are excellent managers of day-to-day tasks and routine maintenance, enjoying making sure that those who are close to them are well cared for.

-- Very Loyal – Valuing stability and security very highly, Consuls are eager to preserve the status quo, which makes them extremely loyal and trustworthy partners and employees.
-Consuls are true pillars of any groups they belong to – whether it is their family or a community club, people with this personality type can always be counted on to show up and lend a helping hand.
+- Very Loyal – Valuing stability and security very highly, ESFJs are eager to preserve the status quo, which makes them extremely loyal and trustworthy partners and employees.
+True pillars of any groups that they belong to – whether it is their family or a community club – people with this personality type can always be counted on to show up and lend a helping hand.

 - Sensitive and Warm – ESFJs naturally offer others the security and stability that they themselves want and need.
-They tend to seek out harmony and care deeply about other people’s feelings, being careful not to offend or hurt anybody.
-Consuls are strong team players, and win-win situations are the stuff smiles are made of.
+They tend to seek out harmony and care deeply about other people’s feelings, being careful not to offend or hurt others.
+They are strong team players, and win-win situations are the stuff that their smiles are made of.

-- Good at Connecting with Others – These qualities come together to make Consuls social, comfortable and well-liked.
-Consul personalities have a strong need to “belong”, and have no problem with small talk or following social cues in order to help them take an active role in their communities.
+- Good at Connecting with Others – These qualities come together to make ESFJ personalities social, confident, and generally well-liked.
+They have a strong need to “belong” and have no problem with small talk or following social cues in order to help them take an active role in their communities.

-- Worried about Their Social Status – These Strengths are related to a chief Weakness: Consuls’ preoccupation with social status and influence, which affects many decisions they make, potentially limiting their creativity and open-mindedness.
+- Worried about Their Social Status – ESFJs can become preoccupied with social status and influence, which affects many of the decisions that they make, potentially limiting their creativity and open-mindedness.
 They can tie too much of their identity to others’ expectations, losing a sense of themselves.

-- Vulnerable to Criticism – It can be especially challenging to change these tendencies because Consuls are so conflict-averse.
-Consul personalities can become very defensive and hurt if someone, especially a person close to them, criticizes their habits, beliefs or traditions.
+- Vulnerable to Criticism – It can be especially challenging to change these tendencies because they are so conflict averse.
+ESFJ personalities can become very defensive and hurt if someone, especially a person close to them, criticizes their habits, beliefs, or traditions.

-- Often Too Needy – Consuls need to hear and see a great deal of appreciation.
-If their efforts go unnoticed, these individuals may start fishing for compliments, in an attempt to get reassurance of how much they are valued.
+- Often Too Needy – ESFJs need to hear and see a great deal of appreciation.
+If their efforts go unnoticed, these individuals may start fishing for compliments in an attempt to get reassurance of how much they are valued.

-- Too Selfless – The other side of this is that Consuls sometimes try to establish their value with doting attention, something that can quickly overwhelm those who don’t need it, making it ultimately unwelcome.
-Furthermore, Consuls often neglect their own needs in the process.
+- Too Selfless – The other side of this is that ESFJ personalities sometimes try to establish their value with doting attention, something that can quickly overwhelm those who don’t need it, making it ultimately unwelcome.
+Furthermore, they often neglect their own needs in the process.